remix-run/remix-website/data/posts/remix-i18n.md

 ---
 title: Remix and i18n
-summary: We'll cover how internationalization (i18n) works with Remix.
-Together, we'll understand the impact of i18n, fundamental logic and how to manage i18n more efficiently with Remix.
+summary: Learn how to implement internationalization (i18n) in your Remix project.
+Discover the significance of i18n, its underlying principles, and strategies for effective management using Remix.
 featured: false
 date: 2024-02-29
 image: /blog-images/headers/sigmund-EgwhIBec0Ck-unsplash.jpg